We've all been there—either you eat too much before a workout and feel sick and sluggish, or you don't eat enough and you feel lightheaded and dizzy.

 What to eat before a workout.

-Before a run
+Before a run:

 For long-distance runs (more than one hour), she says to stick to easily digestible carbs like bananas, energy gels, or a bite of a granola bar every 20 minutes.

-Before a yoga class
+Before a yoga class:

 "Bursts of high-intensity exercise will deplete your energy stores pretty quickly," Michalczyk explains.
 "For this reason, your pre-workout choices should be pretty substantial.
 Oatmeal with nut butter and berries, lean chicken and brown rice, or eggs with whole wheat toast are a few great options."

-Before all exercises
+Before all exercises:

+Before any exercise, you'll want to make sure you're hydrated.
+Proper hydration can help prevent exertion headaches and other injuries.
 "A good baseline hydration level is to take your weight in pounds divided by two," Johansen suggests.
 "This is the amount of fluid, in ounces, that your body generally requires."

 What to avoid before a workout.